 MOTHER'S MORNING OUT

-Ages 18 months to 3 years (June 19, 2018 – June 6, 2019) The Mother’s Morning Out program at MCHL is designed for families who are interested in one or two mornings a week of child care.
+Ages 18 months to 3 years (June 4, 2019 – June 4, 2020) The Mother’s Morning Out program at MCHL is designed for families who are interested in one or two mornings a week of child care.
 It is offered from 9:00 to 11:30 on Tuesday and/or Thursday and is taught by members of the MCHL staff.
 The morning includes story time, songs, finger plays, art and free play time with a wide variety of toys.
 A mid-morning snack is offered and, weather permitting, playground time.
 Space is limited to ten children so advance registration is recommended.
 The Mother’s Morning Out program is designed for children ages 18 months to 3 years.
-Mother’s Morning Out Information Mother’s Morning Out Application Form 2018-19 School Year
+Mother’s Morning Out Application Form 2019-20 School Year